YuusukeHashimoto/ITU-AI-ML-in-5G-Challenge_PS-031-NEC-Team-JOJO/README.md

 - [*path1*] : Path to the directory containing the video data to be decomposed into frames.
 If there is more than one video data in the directory, process them all.
 - [*path2*] : The path to the directory that will output the frames decomposed by video.
 If the directory does not exist, a new one will be created.

+See the image below for an overview of the paths specified by the arguments.
 ![Test Image 1](image/step1.png)

 ## (Step2) Calculating Time Series Data for Peak Signal to Noise Ratio (PSNR)